 Purvottanasana (Upward Plank Pose)

 YogaPaws are great for keeping you locked in place for challenging poses like this.
-YogaPaws are the yoga mat you wear for yoga anytime, anywhere.
+YogaPaws are the yoga mat you wear to yoga anytime, anywhere.

 Supported Setu Bandha Sarvangasana (Supported Bridge Pose)